 Eldred is a tiny village located in the state of Illinois.
 With a population of 146 people and just one neighborhood, Eldred is the 796th largest community in Illinois.
 Eldred has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Eldred is generally considered to be a blue-collar town.
-50.00% of the Eldred workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Eldred is a blue-collar town, with 45.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eldred is a village of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Eldred who work in office and administrative support (15.63%), food service (14.58%), and sales jobs (5.21%).
+There are especially a lot of people living in Eldred who work in food service (15.45%), office and administrative support (14.55%), and maintenance occupations (6.36%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Eldred has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Eldred has few renters and college students.
 But the biggest reason it is quieter in Eldred than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Eldred may be for you.

-As is often the case in a small village, Eldred doesn't have a public transportation system that people use for their commute.
+Eldred is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Eldred home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eldred residents report their race to be White, followed by Asian.
 Important ancestries of people in Eldred include German, Irish, English, Welsh, and Polish.